 So, with all of this being said, why don’t we look at some of the best zombie survival games currently on the market?

-As this genre continues to grow and the fanbase for more and more intense zombie-survival games continues to clamor for more content, I realized that to properly construct a list detailing the best of the best about this hyper-saturated genre, I would need to choose a series of rules to make said selection a little bit easier.
+As this genre continues to grow and the fanbase for more and more intense zombie-survival games continues to clamor for more content, I realized that to properly construct a list detailing the best of the best about this hyper-saturated genre; I would need to choose a series of rules to make said selection a little bit easier.
 These rules include:

 - These titles must include zombies as one of the critical underpinnings for the survival aspect of the game.

-- Metacritic User Score: 9.2
+- Metacritic Score: 93%

-- Release Date: March 1996
+- Release Date: 24th March 2023

 - Developer: The Indie Stone